Acholi Religious Leaders Peace Initiative (ARLPI)

 Child Soldier Relief

-CSR advocates on behalf of former child soldiers by serving as a central repository of information on all topics relating to the topic of child soldiers.
-CSR researchers gather, analyze and report on relevant news, publications, legislation, treaties, events, and media, including films, books, documentaries, television shows, for dissemination on the CSR website to advance four basic goals: to inform the public of child soldier issues and news; to encourage discussion, feedback and dialogue on any relevant topic; to bring together organizations and individuals working to aid former child soldiers; and to establish an archive of information, media, news relating to child soldier issues.
+CSR advocates on behalf of former child soldiers by serving as a central repository of information on all topics relating to the case of child soldiers.
+CSR researchers gather, analyze and report on relevant news, publications, legislation, treaties, events, and media, including films, books, documentaries, television shows, for dissemination on the CSR website to advance four primary goals: to inform the public of child soldier issues and news; to encourage discussion, feedback and dialogue on any relevant topic; to bring together organizations and individuals working to aid former child soldiers; and to establish an archive of information, media, news relating to child soldier issues.

 Commonwealth Youth Programme